 - Lesser Evil Organic Popcorn: Avocado-licious; Classic Cheddar; Himalayan Pink; Himalayan Gold; Oh My Ghee!; Jalapeno ‘n Honey; Himalayan Sweetness

 - Quinn Snacks: Their microwavable popcorn seems to be the only product of it’s kind without palm oil.
 They make seven flavors palm oil free.
 Some flavors include Parmesan & Rosemary and White Cheddar.

 Watch out for seasonal flavors which may contain palm oil.

-For more information, see our list of popcorn without palm oil.
+For more information, see our list of popcorn without palm oil or make your own.

 - Cape Cod Kettle Cooked Potato Chips: Original; Waffle Cut Sea Salt; Waves Sea Salt; Waves 40% Reduced Fat Sea Salt